LighghtEeloo/flow.er/README.md

    2. A todo-list entry.
    3. Plain.
 4. tags: a tag system.
-5. time-notes: whether it's calendar-visible, as a duration.
+5. time-notes: whether it's agenda-visible, as a duration.

 `Entity` is implemented in flow_vessel.